opentracing-contrib/java-spring-jaeger/README.md

 }
 ```

-In the code above we are activating a `io.opentracing.Tracer` iff `opentracing.jaeger.enabled` is set to `false`.
+In the code above we are activating a `io.opentracing.Tracer` if `opentracing.jaeger.enabled` is set to `false`.
 This tracer
 is necessary to keep the various Spring configurations happy but has been configured to not sample any requests, therefore
 effectively disabling tracing.